 Positive Affirmations for Kids

-These are awesome in lunch boxes, on the refrigerator, in a box to be picked from each day, on the bathroom mirror.
+These are awesome in lunch boxes, on the refrigerator, in a box to be picked from each day, on the chalkboard in class, and on the bathroom mirror.

 This is a digital product.
 Nothing will be mailed.

 If you purchased a digital product, please note: